These Lessons introduce you to pronunciation systems in world languages. They build on the IPA lessons.

 4) Spanish speakers hear /kae/ and /kaje/ as two different words.
 Similarly, they hear /le/ and /lej/ as two different words.
 What does this tell you about the relation between diphthongs and monophthongs ("simple" vowels) in Spanish?
 How is this different from English?

 5) What kind of evidence would we need to disprove our claim that Spanish has the vowel phonemes above, with no distinct allophones?
-Imagine an example.
+Imagine and write out two examples.

 Let's turn to Spanish consonants.
 While it's harder to compare all consonants side-by-side like we did with vowels, we'll start by considering this minimal set: